 Some of Mrs. Stephen’s favorite Gizmos are Building DNA, 2D Eclipse, 3D Eclipse, Circuit Builder, Germination, Circulatory System, and H-R Diagram.
 She has found that these Gizmos promote inquiry and collaboration in her classroom, can be used by learners of all levels, and provide instantaneous experimental results.

-blog.
+A great example of how Mrs. Stephen blends hands-on and virtual investigations is described in her blog.
 Realizing that many of her students had little experience with nature, Mrs. Stephen initiated a plant growing project.
 The students began the project by planting marigold and tomato seeds.
 As the seeds were germinating, they spent a class period working with the Growing Plants Gizmo.
 Mrs. Stephen’s students jumped right into the Gizmo and spontaneously began a “Who can grow the tallest plant?” contest.
 Students were then able to design and run controlled experiments to understand the effects of each variable on plant growth.
 The results of the virtual experiments informed the real-world investigations students were doing with their plants.